Global Cloud Services Brokerage Market Report 2023: Market Segments, Size,Trend and Market projections for upcoming years

-We have produced a new premium report Cloud Services Brokerage Market.
-The report covers the analysis of global as well as regional markets of Cloud Services Brokerage.
+We have produced a new premium report Cognitive Computing Market.
+The report covers the analysis of global as well as regional markets of Cognitive Computing.
 The objective of the study is to identify market sizes of different segments & countries in recent years and to forecast the values for the next six years.
-The report also deep dives into the sub-segments of Cloud Services Brokerage Market by type (Operations Management, Catalog Management, Integration, Workload Management and others), by platform (Internal, and External Brokerage Enablement), deployment model (Public Cloud, Private Cloud and Hybrid Cloud), by organization size (Large Enterprises, Small and Medium Enterprises) through main geographies in the Global Cloud Services Brokerage Market such as North America, Europe, Asia-Pacific and RoW.
-The report covers market changing aspects including drivers, restraints, opportunities, and trends expected to encouragement the expansion of the Cloud Services Brokerage Market during the said period.
+The report also deep dives into the sub-segments of Cognitive Computing Market by Technology (Automated Reasoning, Machine Learning, Natural Language Processing), by End Use (Large Enterprises, Small and Medium Businesses), by deployment model (Cloud, On-Premises), Vertical (Aerospace and Defence, BFSI, Telecom and It, Consumer Goods and others) through main geographies in the Global Cognitive Computing Market such as North America, Europe, Asia-Pacific and RoW.
+The report covers market changing aspects including drivers, restraints, opportunities, and trends expected to encouragement the expansion of the Cognitive Computing Market during the said period.
 The report also provides market attractiveness analysis, by geography, and market share analysis, by key players respectively.
-Some of the prominent participants in the Global Cloud Services Brokerage Market are Capgemini S.A., Jamcracker, Inc., NEC Corporation, Rightscale, Inc., Hewlett Packard Enterprise, Nephos Technologies, Arrow Electronics, Inc., International Business Machines Corporation, Doublehorn, LLC, and Accenture PLC.
-According to report the global cloud services brokerage market is expected to grow at a CAGR of 15.50% over the forecast period of 2017 – 2023.
+Some of the prominent participants in the Global Cognitive Computing Market are Microsoft Corporation, IBM, Saffron Technology, Palantir, Enterra Solutions, Cold Light, Numenta, Cognitive Scale, Vicarious, and Google.
+According to report the global cognitive computing market is expected to grow at a CAGR of 32% over the forecast period of 2017 – 2023.

 Segments Covered

-The report on global cloud services brokerage market covers segments such as service type, platform, deployment model, and organization size.
-The service type segments include operations management, catalog management, integration, workload management, training and consulting, and support and maintenance.
-On the basis of platform the global cloud services brokerage market is categorized into internal brokerage enablement, and external brokerage enablement.
-Furthermore, on the basis of deployment model the cloud services brokerage market is segmented as public cloud, hybrid cloud, and private cloud.
-On the basis of organization size the cloud services brokerage market, is segmented as large enterprises, small and medium enterprises.
+The report on global cognitive computing market covers segments such as technology, end user, deployment model, and vertical.
+The technology segments include automated reasoning, machine learning, natural language processing (NLP), and other technologies.
+On the basis of end user the global cognitive computing market is categorized into large enterprises, and small and medium businesses (SMBS).
+Furthermore, on the basis of deployment model the cognitive computing market is segmented as cloud, and on-premises.
+On the basis of vertical the cognitive computing market is segmented as aerospace and defence, BFSI, telecom and it, consumer goods and retail, energy and power, travel and tourism, media and entertainment, education and research, and others.

 Geographic Coverage